ZS041/emojional/README.md

 # Emojional

-A full-stack Twitter-esque project I started to better understand type safety, data fetching, mutation, and validation using technologies like Prisma, TRPC, and ZOD.
+A full-stack Twitter-esque project built with the intention of gaining a better understanding of type safety, data fetching, mutation, and validation using technologies like Prisma, TRPC, and ZOD.

 ## Tech Stack(T3 Stack)
 <ul>